Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Implications for the free ansatz

 Clearly, the exact value of $L$ will depend on the specific graph considered, as well as on the parameter distribution and the chosen parameter domain.
 Still, empirical evidence suggests in meaningful scenarios (as for Pauli generators and parameters $\theta_{\vth}$ that are independently and uniformly sampled from $[-2\pi,2\pi]$) that the circuit unitaries become an $\varepsilon$-approximate unitary $2$-design if $L\in\Omega(\poly(n))$~\cite{larocca2021diagnosing}.
 However, a general analytical characterization of $\norm{\mathcal{A}_L}_{\infty}$ is still lacking and beyond the scope of this work.
 We refer the reader to~\cite{haferkamp2021improved,ODonnell2023,haah2024approximate,belkin2023approximate} for inspiration on how to tackle these and related questions.

 While our results hint at the fact that the multi-angle QAOA will not be trainable for deep circuits, they---in principle---do not preclude the possibility of good approximation ratios being reachable for very shallow circuits with, e.g., $L\in\OC(\log(n))$.
 Thus, one may wonder if shallow multi-angle QAOA are trainable, i.e., if they will be barren plateau-free.
 However, we can find graphs for which the free ansatz exhibits exponentially vanishing gradients already for a single layer.
 Usually, one does not expect single layered or shallow circuits to have trainability issues when they are either composed of few local entangling gates or have a small number of parameters~\cite{cerezo2020cost,pesah2020absence}.
 However, a single layer of the free ansatz can simultaneously be highly entangling and contain up to a polynomial number of parameters in $n$.
-For instance, consider the case of an $\eta$-regular graph.
-For constant $\eta$, each layer of the circuit will not be highly entangling, and thus one can expect sufficiently large gradients.
-However, if $\eta$ scales with $n$, then a single layer can be sufficiently expressive to observe barren plateaus.
+For instance, consider the case of an $D$-regular graph.
+For constant $D$, each layer of the circuit will not be highly entangling, and thus one can expect sufficiently large gradients.
+However, if $D$ scales with $n$, then a single layer can be sufficiently expressive to observe barren plateaus.
 This intuition is exemplified in Fig.~\ref{fig:scaling} where we compare the gradient scaling for random $3$-regular and complete graphs.
 Therein the gradients for $3$-regular graphs are quite large, while $\Var_{\thv}[\partial_{\vth} C(\thv)]$ decays exponentially with $n$ for complete graphs as highlighted by the straight line in the log-linear plot of Fig.~\ref{fig:scaling}.
+A similar behavior of enlargement of barren plateaus with increasing $D$ even for a single layer was also observed in \cite[Fig.~9 of App.~C]{Vijendran2024} for the standard ansatz.

 In summary, freeing the QAOA generators and assigning a single parameter to each gate can certainly help to reduce the circuit depth, but such an uncontrolled increase in expressiveness may be undesirable.
 As illustrated, for example, by Corollary~\ref{cor:variance} and Fig.~\ref{fig:scaling}, this might lead to severe trainability issues.
 Although more expressible ansätze are generally expected to allow for reduced circuit depths (as in the case of hardware efficient ansätze~\cite{kandala2017hardware}), oftentimes such additional expressiveness needs to be well-directed.
 Following the ideas in geometric deep learning~\cite{larocca2022group}, it is usually possible to restrict the expressiveness without sacrificing performance by building ansätze that actively exploit the symmetries in the problem.
 Unfortunately, the $\rm{free}$ ansatz breaks one of the essential symmetries of the maxcut QAOA given by the automorphism group of the considered graph.